 Car Accident Settlement Overview

-When you are awarded compensation in a personal injury settlement or trial, it is generally not taxable as income.
+When you are awarded compensation in a car accident settlement or trial, it is generally not taxable as income.
 The claim money that is paid out by the auto insurance company is also not usually taxable.

 But making general statements about tax consequences from legal settlements is always risky.
 Some parts of your compensation COULD be taxable.
-This page provides a general overview of what may and may not be taxable.
+This page provides a general overview of what may and may not be taxable if you’ve received money as a result of a car accident settlement.
 However, the smart move is to consult with your attorney and/or your CPA when you are about to get a personal injury settlement or verdict to ensure your taxes are paid properly.

 Settlements and Judgements – Taxed the Same